Fires, floods, hurricanes, tornadoes, earthquakes, tsunamis, volcanos, landslides, severe storms, unforeseen attacks, and riots.

 I’ve also been evacuated because of an erupting volcano.

-Was I prepared for any of them?
+Was I prepared for them?

-I had no escape plans in place and no Go-Bag packed.
+My first earthquake, I had no escape plans in place and no Go-Bag packed.

 You always hear the words, “Don’t panic.
 Remain calm.”